Xeverous/filter_spirit/doc/faq.md

 **Is this program allowed (does not break GGG's ToS)?**

 Yes. this program does not interact with the game client in any way.
 It only produces a text file that is later read by it.

+**I have a networking problem.
+Can you...?**

+FS uses [libcurl](https://curl.haxx.se) for networking.
+It is possible to expose much more of [its options](https://curl.haxx.se/libcurl/c/curl_easy_setopt.html).
+Just inform me what is the problem and what specific you need.
+Note that some of the options read environmental variables so some of them may already be used this way.

 ## design of FS